ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - `registerAccount` has been renamed to `registerAccountAdmin`
 - Rename "signed" event to "built" in `crosschainTransfer` method
 - Remove function `registerAccountEvmSignatures`
+- Rename `nonce` query function to `authDescriptorCounter` and rename all the functions that call the query from `getNonce` to `getAuthDescriptorCounter`.

 ### Changed 🪙